Skip to main content

 Single Sign-On (SSO)

-UDMG supports Single Sign-On (SSO) for User authentication, enabling centralized identity management, strengthening security, and providing a seamless login experience for administrators.
-By allowing Users to authenticate through an external Identity Provider (IdP), UDMG integrates easily into your organization's existing identity infrastructure.
+UDMG supports SSO for User and Account authentication, enabling centralized identity management, strengthening security, and providing a seamless login experience for administrators and partners, respectively.
+By allowing Users and Accounts to authenticate through an external Identity Provider (IdP), UDMG integrates easily into your organization's existing identity infrastructure.

-Each UDMG Domain supports a single SSO provider.
-Upon SSO login, UDMG validates the IdP assertion/token, verifies authorization, issues its own session tokens, and Just-in-Time (JIT) provisions the User if needed.
+Each UDMG Domain supports a single SSO provider for Users and one for Accounts.
+Upon SSO login, UDMG validates the IdP assertion/token, verifies authorization, issues its own session tokens, and Just-in-Time (JIT) provisions the User or Account, if needed.

 Before You Begin